kritomas/omegatul/02_Training/README.md

 First, place the whole SQLite3 DB created by the crawler inside `data`.

 Then run `main.py`.
 The trainer will use the whole CPU (if possible).
 The resulting models will be pickled and placed inside `models`.

+# Output

+The trainer runs through all the models uncommented in `main.py`, and writes their mean squared error (lower is better), and mse deviation (lower is better / less overfitting).